ABOUT OUR SCHOOL

 Keep up with Our Calendar

 Little Explorers Montessori School is the only Christian Montessori School in the Romeoville/Plainfield/Joliet area.
-We offer a reasonably priced Primary Program (Preschool, Pre-K and Kindergarten) for children ages 3-6 years old.
+We offer a reasonably priced Primary and Elementary Programs (Preschool, Pre-K, Kindergarten and Elementary) for children ages 3-9 years old.

 Our school operates 5 days a week from 6:30am – 6:00pm, which includes extended daycare times